Civil procedure in England and Wales: Procedure

 The Civil Procedure Rules 1998 set out the rules for each stage of a case.
 The Rules aim to ensure that, when people sue or are sued, they obtain justice.

 Pre-claim

 The Civil Procedure Rules define a number of pre-action protocols which "explain the conduct and set out the steps the court would normally expect parties to take before commencing proceedings".
 The goal is to identify the issues in dispute early, with the goal of enabling parties to settle disputes out of court if possible (including through alternative dispute resolution), and ensuring cases are managed efficiently and at proportionate cost.

 For instance, in cases of defamation, the letter of claim must set out details of, say, the article or broadcast that contains the claim, and an explanation of which particular statement is objected to and why.
 In personal injury claims, the pre-action protocol recommends that unless it is not possible (e.g. due to the limitation deadline), a defendant is given three months to investigate a claim before proceedings are issued.

+Use of alternative dispute resolution

+Various procedural mechanisms in the Civil Procedure Rules are used by courts to strongly encourage alternative dispute resolution (such as mediation, conciliation and early neutral evaluation).
+Unreasonable rejection of an offer to settle a dispute out-of-court can result in unfavourable costs orders.
+Up until 2023, courts did not require parties to mediate disputes, based on the findings of the Court of Appeal in Halsey v Milton Keynes General NHS Trust that "to oblige truly unwilling parties to refer their disputes to mediation would be to impose an unacceptable obstruction on their right of access to the court", but this position was reversed in Churchill v Merthyr Tydfil County Borough Council.